Without a valid IP address of your computer,

 Next

 Important: Most ISP will not allow you to send email using an email address from an ISP-1 account and then login using another ISP-2 account.
-It is recommended to use an email address from ISP-1 together with an ISP-1 login account to broadcast your email.
+You need to use an email address from ISP-1 together with an ISP-1 login account to broadcast your email.

 Next